the-gigabits/the-gigabits/README.md

-- 👋 Hi, I’m @the-gigabits
+- 👋 Hi, I’m Gabi.
-- 👀 I’m interested in getting back into code, developing better products and organisations, improving diversity & inclusion
+- 👀 I’m interested in getting back into code, developing better products and organisations, improving diversity & inclusion in Tech
 - 🌱 I’m currently learning how GitHub works so that I can create something
 - 💞️ I’m looking to collaborate on TBD
 - 📫 How to reach me...